duongnamphuong/php-abc/readme.md

 * Start Apache web server with XAMPP controller.
 * Use web browser and browse for __http://localhost/dashboard/phpinfo.php__ to confirm your settings of Xdebug.
 Just Ctrl+F "Xdebug" appearing in the site.
 * Browse the PHP where you place breakpoints.
 Check if the breakpoint is hit in Visual Studio Code.

+## Debug with Xdebug on Visual Studio Code (running PHP files with Command Prompt)

+The method is similar to the case of using XAMPP.
+You have to paste your files to __ext__ folder of your installed PHP, instead of the __ext__ folder at your XAMPP's place.
+The __php.ini__ file used in this case, of course, belongs to your installed PHP, not XAMPP.
+Besides, please change some values in your configuration which would be pasted in __php.ini__ so that it would make sense.